treeverse/lakeFS/docs/using/python.md

 ## Using the generated client

-So now that we have a client object, we can use it to interact with the API.
+Now that we have a client object, we can use it to interact with the API.

 ### Listing and creating repositories